namespace-ee/react-calendar-timeline/README.md

 * `sticky` (default) - the header follows the scroll of the page to be always visible
 * `none` - the header is always at the top of the component and doesn't stick with scrolling

+### stickyOffset
+If fixedHeader is `sticky`, at what height from the top of the screen should we start floating it?
+This is useful if for example you already have a sticky navbar.
+Defaults `0`.

 ### fullUpdate
 If your calendar has large items compared to the zoom level (e.g. multi week events when viewing one day at a time), set this to `true` (default).